-If staff (including governors, agency staff and volunteers) believe that a child is suffering, or is likely to suffer from harm, or is in immediate danger it is important that an immediate referral to children's social care (and/or the Police if appropriate) is made in accordance with Sheffield Local
+If staff (including governors, agency staff and volunteers) believe that a child is suffering, or is likely to suffer from harm, or is in immediate danger it is important that an immediate referral to children's social care (and/or the Police if appropriate) is made in accordance with Sheffield Local Authority She referral process.

-Authority's referral process.
 Anyone can make a referral.
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
-The School's local safeguarding partners are Sheffield Children's Safeguarding Partnership (SCSP).
-The SCSP is jointly led by Sheffield City Council, South Yorkshire Police and the Sheffield Clinical Commissioning Group.
-They are supported by a wide range of agencies representing the criminal justice system, education sector, health service and other relevant agencies.
-The local agreed safeguarding arrangements can be found at www.safeguardingsheffieldchildren.org https://www.safeguardingsheffieldchildren.org/assets/1/alternative_education_provision_sept_18.pdf
+The School's local safeguarding partners are the Sheffield Children's Safeguarding Partnership and the locally agreed safeguarding arrangements can be found at www.safeguardingchildren.org